-The challenging weather and geography in the region demand well-prepared gears.
+The challenging weather and geography in the region demand well-prepared gear.
 The foremost crucial requirement includes a quality backpack, comfortable shoes, and rain jackets.
-As pharmacies and medical centers are scarce along the trail, it is best to carry basic medicines for emergency e.g. in case of altitude sickness or diarrhea.
+As pharmacies and medical centers are scarce along the trail, it is best to carry basic medicines for emergencies e.g. in case of altitude sickness or diarrhea.
 Likewise, trekkers should pack clothes that are appropriate to the current weather and are comfortable.
 It is also necessary that you pack water bottles and portable water purifiers.

-Trekkers will need an ACAP (Annapurna Conservation Area Permit) and a TIMS (Trekkers' Information Management System) card to do the trek.
-Trekkers traveling in a group need to obtain a Blue TIMS card paying the amount around USD10 per person whereas an individual trekker needs to pay around the USD20 per person to obtain a Green TIMS card.
-Likewise, the ACAP permit costs approximately USD20 for the foreigners and 200 NPR for SAARC nationals.
+Trekkers will need an ACAP (Annapurna Conservation Area Permit) and a TIMS (Trekkers’ Information Management System) card to do the trek.
+Trekkers traveling in a group need to obtain a Blue TIMS card paying the amount of around USD10 per person whereas an individual trekker needs to pay around USD20 per person to obtain a Green TIMS card.
+Likewise, the ACAP permit costs approximately USD20 for foreigners and 200 NPR for SAARC nationals.

 If you are traveling with any travel operators, they will arrange the permits for you.
 If not, these entry permits can be obtained at the office of the Nepal Tourism Board from Kathmandu or Pokhara.
 These cards allow you to spend enough time in the conservation area since they do not expire.
 But the part where you need to be careful is that you will need a new permit to re-enter the area again after checking out.
 A copy of your passport and 2 passport-size photographs are required to apply for these cards.

 If you are planning to trek solo, you must make take preparations.
 Past trekking experience will offer more confidence to travel alone but if you are new to these adventures, the best option is to hire a trekking guide for a safe trip.
-While it is not mandatory to hire a guide, the complications on the trekking trail make it's so.
+While it is not mandatory to hire a guide, the complications on the trekking trail make it so.
 The guides will lead you on the trek and the porters will ease the trouble of having to carry huge luggage.
 If you choose to travel with travel operators, they will hire guides and porters.
 However, you can choose to do so yourself as well.

 The trip is a teahouse trek where trekkers stay at local guest houses, tea houses, and lodges for the entire length of the trek.
 Normally, these accommodations provide rooms with basic room service and a twin bed.
 Accommodations tend to be more crucial with the increase in heights so, it is recommended to carry your sleeping bag.
 With the increase in altitudes, the service charges increase.
-There is no facility of a hot shower at the heights however, they will take an extra charge for providing a bucket of hot water, and even extra amount is to be paid for charging electronics.
+There is no facility of a hot shower at the heights however, they will take an extra charge for providing a bucket of hot water, and even an extra amount is to be paid for charging electronics.

 The people here are kind and welcoming where they will give you the taste of a typical Nepalese meal.
-On most occasions, the meal consists of a plate full of Rice, Dal, Curry, Pickle, and Salads.
+On most occasions, the meal consists of a plate full of Rice, Dal, Curry, Pickles, and Salads.
 The strength lost during the treks is perfectly balanced by this healthy diet.
 Based on the difference in the accommodations, there are some places having varieties in their menu including several western dishes such as pancakes, chow mien, pasta and so on.
 The prices of the products accelerate every time you climb upwards, however, there will be the accessibility of water, beer, soda, tea, and hot lemon on the trek.
 Also, there are safe drinking water stations along the trekking trails.
 Regardless, we do recommend you to carry a portable water purifier with you.